Financial-Times/origami/apps/website/_manifests/origami-json.md

 # {{page.title}}

-`origami.json` is a <a href="https://www.json.org/" class="o-typography-link--external"><abbr title="JavaScript Object Notation">JSON</abbr></a> format file that is responsible for describing various aspects of an Origami project.
+`origami.json` is a <a href="https://www.json.org/"><abbr title="JavaScript Object Notation">JSON</abbr></a> format file that is responsible for describing various aspects of an Origami project.
 It is under active development and subject to change, `required` properties indicate those that Origami tools or services may still rely on.

 <aside>
 The <a href="https://origami.ft.com/blog/2021/06/01/newsletter/#the-origami-specification-is-no-more">Origami specification is now deprecated</a>.
 The structure of <code class="language-plaintext highlighter-rouge">origami.json</code> may change as Origami tooling and services are updated.